 The bridge is one of London’s most iconic structures and features in many films.

-The bridge belongs to Hammersmith & Fulham Council (H&F Council), but it is also a vital part of London’s strategic transport system which is why Transport for London (TfL) has been project managing the restoration of the bridge since 2015.
+Hammersmith Bridge is London icon and a vital part of London’s strategic transport system and major North South arterial route, which is why Transport for London (TfL) has been project managing the restoration of the bridge since 2015.

 - Who uses the bridge?